vanshgarg7017/ETH-AVAX-PROOF-Intermediate-EVM-Course-Module-3/README.md

 }
 ```
 # Connecting Local Hardhat Network with Remix
-Follow the steps below to connect your local Hardhat network with Remix and interact with a contract.
+Follow these steps to connect your local Hardhat network with Remix and interact with a contract:

-Step 1: Navigate to Project Directory
-Open your terminal and navigate to the project directory where your Solidity contract is located.
+1. Open your terminal and navigate to the project directory where your Solidity contract is located.

-Step 2: Run `npm install @remix-project/remixd` Command
-In the terminal, run the following command to start the `remixd` service:
+2. Run `npm install @remix-project/remixd` Command.
+In the terminal, run the following command to start the remixd service:
 ```
 npx remixd -s <project_directory>--remix-ide https://remix.ethereum.org
 ```
 Replace `<project_directory>` with the absolute path to your project directory.
 This will create a connection between Remix IDE and your local project directory.

-Step 3: Open Remix IDE
-Open your web browser and go to [Remix IDE](https://remix.ethereum.org).
+3. Open your web browser and go to [Remix IDE](https://remix.ethereum.org).

-Step 4: Connect with Localhost Workspaces
-In Remix IDE, Switch "default_workspace" to "Localhost" button in the top-right "Workspaces" corner.
+4. In Remix IDE, Switch "default_workspace" to "Localhost" button in the top-right "Workspaces" corner.
 This will connect your project directory on remix IDE.

-Step 5: Compile the contract
-In the Remix IDE, find and open your ".sol" file in your contract folder and switch to the "Solidity Compiler" tab in the left panel.
+5. In Remix IDE, locate and open your ".sol" file in the contract folder.
+Then, navigate to the "Solidity Compiler" tab on the left panel.
 Click on the "Compile" button to compile the contract.
-Make sure the compiler version matches the pragma statement in your contract.
+Ensure that the compiler version matches the pragma statement in your contract.

 Example Contract:
 ```solidity